cosmos/sdk-tutorials/academy/3-my-own-chain-1/reject-game-exer.md

 ---
 title: Exercise - Message and Handler - Make Sure a Player Can Reject a Game
 order: 16
-description: Exercise - You reject a game
+description: Exercise - Reject a game
 tag: deep-dive
 ---